anubhavde/symmetrical-goggles/README.md

 ### Dataset location

 You **don't** need to upload the data set in submission.
-For local training and evaluations, you can download it once in your system via `python ./utility/verify_or_download_data.py` or place manually into `data/` folder.
+For local training, you can download it once in your system via `python ./utility/verify_or_download_data.py` or place manually into `data/` folder.

-## Training and Testing Code Entrypoint (where you write your code!)
+## Submission Entrypoint (where you write your code!)

-The evaluator will use `test.py` as the entrypoint for testing stage, so please remember to include the files in your submission!
+The evaluator will execute `run.sh` for generating predictions, so please remember to include it in your submission!

-The inline documentation in these files will guide you in interfacing with evaluator properly.
+The inline documentation of `test.py` will guide you with interfacing with the codebase properly.
+You can check TODOs inside it to learn about the functions you need to implement.

+You can modify the existing `test.py` OR copy it (to say `your_code.py`) and change it.

+The file should adhere to the following constraints:
+1. Derived from `AirbornePredictor` class
+2. `inference` function needs to be implemented

+Once done, you can specify the file you want to run in `run.sh` (by default, it is `test.py` i.e. Random Predictions).

-## IMPORTANT: Saving Models during Training!
+## IMPORTANT: Saving Models before submission!

 Before you submit make sure that you have saved your models, which are needed by your inference code.
 In case your files are larger in size you can use `git-lfs` to upload them.
 More details [here](https://discourse.aicrowd.com/t/how-to-upload-large-files-size-to-your-submission/2304).

-## How to submit a trained agent!
+## How to submit a trained model!

 To make a submission, you will have to create a **private** repository on [https://gitlab.aicrowd.com/](https://gitlab.aicrowd.com/).